-Each of the states in which we operate – NJ, PA & DE, have state regulations and laws which must be fully complied with.
-We have provided a brief guide as well as links to the state web sites for your reference.
+Each of the states in which we operate – PA, NJ & DE, have state regulations and laws which must be fully complied with.
+We have provided a brief guide as well as links to the state websites for your reference.
 We understand that this can be confusing at times and we are more than happy to offer assistance in both understanding these regulations as well as ensuring that your event is in compliance.
-Most critical is allowing sufficient time, prior to your event, to file all paper work and get the necessary approvals.
+Most critical is allowing sufficient time, prior to your event, to file all paperwork and get the necessary approvals.

 IN NEW JERSEY